Smoked Lamb Shoulder Recipe

-However, in this recipe, I go one step further and add a dry rub of a few herbs and spices which help enhance that natural flavor.
+However, in this lamb shoulder recipe, I go one step further and add a dry rub of a few herbs and spices, which help enhance that natural flavor.

-In the recipe I use a boneless lamb shoulder, however, you could use a bone-in leg of lamb or bone-in shoulder of lamb.
+In the recipe, I use a boneless lamb shoulder; however, you could use a bone-in leg or shoulder of lamb.

 Hungry Now?
 Jump straight to;